edgar1912/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
-Portfolio of data analytics projects I've done for self learning, academic and hobby purposes.
+This repository contains Data Analytics projects completed by me for self learning, academic and hobby purposes.
+The projects are presented in the form of iPython Nootebooks.